 The New Policies

-Both IHG and Marriott have updated their Covid-19 information pages to say that their flexible cancellation policies will no longer apply to all bookings from 1 October 2020.
-Instead, all non-refundable/pre-paid bookings will be subject to the usual terms and conditions of the rate booked – essentially, the hotels are reverting to the cancellation policies they had in place before the current crisis.
+Both IHG and Marriott have updated their Covid-19 information pages to say that their flexible cancellation policies will no longer apply to all bookings.
+IHG has said that all non-refundable/pre-paid bookings will be subject to the usual terms and conditions of the rate booked from 1 October (essentially, will be reverting to the cancellation policies it had in place before the current crisis) while Marriott has made things a little more complicated

 Here’s IHG new policy: